Here is how to beat procrastinationWhy not just do it? Why do we procrastinate and how can we change this?

 Others have found that by procrastinating, they can blame their poor results on a lack of time.
 This is used as self-protection against failure.

 Start with the most important or the toughest job where you get the most out of it.
-Many people tend to start with easier unimportant minor tasks.
-With tough tasks, this sometimes leads to a kind of mental block and negative feelings related
+Many people tend to start with easier, unimportant, minor tasks.
+With tough tasks, this sometimes leads to a kind of mental block and negative feelings related to the job.
+That is one of the main reasons why people procrastinate.
+They put off facing the tough tasks, thinking it might miraculously disappear.
+But once you have finished the toughest job, you’ll feel relieved and only have little easy tasks to do.

 2. Set a date and time frame

-You’ll feel relieved and most likely satisfied at accomplishing something.
+You’ll feel relieved and most likely satisfied with accomplishing something.

 4. Be aware